Curvature dependences of wave propagation in reaction-diffusion models: Results and Discussion

 Numerical estimates of front travelling speed and front curvature obtained at each (discretised) location $\b r$ of the domain are shown as data points $\big(v(\b r, t), \kappa(\b r, t)\big)$ in Figure~\ref{fig:circle}b.
 These data points are coloured by the value $u_c$ of the corresponding contour.
 At all times, there is a well defined linear correlation $v(\kappa)$ between front speed and curvature.
 At $t=3.0$, several data points with low density match the asymptotic relationship~\eqref{v-asymptotic}, shown in green, reasonably well.
 Numerical estimates of $\kappa$ and or $v$ at very low density at $t=3.0$ may be less accurate as they correspond to points near the centre of the domain, where spatial variations in $u$ are small.
 A value of $\kappa$ less than $-30$ correspond to radii of curvature less than about $3$ grid steps $h$.
 High density data points are close to the boundary and they deviate significantly from the relationship~\eqref{v-asymptotic}.
 At times $t=7.0$ and $t=15.0$, the relationship $v(\kappa)$ remains mostly linear, but the slope of the relationship is time-dependent, in contrast to Eq.~\eqref{v-asymptotic}.

-The results shown in Figure~\ref{fig:circle} suggest that the asymptotic growth law~\eqref{v-asymptotic} where the linear dependence of $v$ upon $\kappa$ has slope $-D$, and where $w$ in Eq.~\eqref{v} is given by the one-dimensional travelling wave speed $c$, Eq.~\eqref{v1d-fisher}, is well satisfied only during a limited time period, and sufficiently far away from the domain boundary.
+The results shown in Figure~\ref{fig:circle} suggest that the asymptotic growth law~\eqref{v-asymptotic} where the linear dependence of $v$ upon $\kappa$ has slope $-D$, and where $w$ in Eq.~\eqref{v} is given by the one-dimensional travelling wave speed $c$, Eq.~\eqref{v1d-fisher}, is well satisfied only during a limited time period, sufficiently far away from the domain boundary and before circular fronts collapse to a point. \cbeg Not all points of the domain may exhibit the behaviour~\eqref{v-asymptotic} at the same time, or at all.
 Equations~\eqref{vn}--\eqref{v1D} show that $w$ is well approximated by $c$ if the solution profile in the normal direction $\b n$ is close to the one-dimensional travelling-wave profile.
-A comparison of these profiles in Figure~\ref{fig:phases} confirms that the asymptotic growth law~\eqref{v-asymptotic} in Figure~\ref{fig:circle}b is well satisfied when and where the solution profile in the normal direction matches the one-dimensional travelling wave profile.
-Figure~\ref{fig:phases} also shows numerical results of inward progressing fronts of the two-dimensional Fisher-KPP model obtained with Neumann boundary condition at $|\b r|=1$.
+To clarify which points of the domain satisfy this criterion in Figure~\ref{fig:circle}, we compare the solution profiles corresponding to Figure~\ref{fig:circle} with the one-dimensional travelling-wave profile in Figure~\ref{fig:phases}a.
+This comparison \cend confirms that the asymptotic growth law~\eqref{v-asymptotic} in Figure~\ref{fig:circle}b is well satisfied when and where the solution profile in the normal direction matches the one-dimensional travelling wave profile.
+Figure~\ref{fig:phases}b also shows numerical results of inward progressing fronts of the two-dimensional Fisher-KPP model obtained with Neumann boundary condition at $|\b r|=1$.

-\paragraph{Wave propagation phases} From these simulations, we can identify three distinct phases of wave propagation during inward motion: \begin{enumerate} \item[(1)] An \emph{establishment phase}, where solution profiles are strongly influenced by the proximity of boundaries, and by the type of boundary condition implemented; \item[(2)] A \emph{travelling-wave-like phase}, where solution profiles normal to the fronts closely match the travelling-wave profiles of the infinite, one-dimensional space solution; \item[(3)] A \emph{dip-filling phase}, where fronts coming from opposite ends of the domain and travelling in opposite directions, collide and interact to build up the quantity $u$ symmetrically. \end{enumerate}
+\paragraph{Wave propagation phases} From these simulations, we can identify three distinct phases of wave propagation during inward motion: \begin{enumerate} \item[(1)] An \emph{establishment phase}, where solution profiles are strongly influenced by the proximity of boundaries, and by the type of boundary condition implemented; \item[(2)] A \emph{travelling-wave-like phase}, where solution profiles normal to the fronts closely match the travelling-wave profiles of the corresponding infinite, one-dimensional space solution; \item[(3)] A \emph{dip-filling phase}, where fronts coming from opposite ends of the domain and travelling in opposite directions, collide and interact to build up the quantity $u$ symmetrically. \end{enumerate}